How to Protect Your Outdoor Teak Furniture During the Winter

 Light stains are easy to remove.
 The best approach is to apply a combination of water, lemon juice, or vinegar – then scrub lightly.
 Dark stains, on the other hand, are a bit more complicated.
 You need to remove both the moisture and the mold growth.
 The most effective way to do this is sanding.
 It’s recommended to use 150-grit sandpaper to sand back the surface of the wood.
 Or, take the wood furniture to a professional.

-Move Your Teak Furniture Inside
+5. Move Your Teak Furniture Inside

-Those with a garage, attic or spare room may choose to keep their teak items inside.
-This is the easiest and most effective way to protect your outdoor furniture from the winter elements.
-However, in Southern California, many people use their outdoor furniture year-round – and storing it for months may not be an option.
+Those with a garage, attic, or spare room may choose to keep their teak items inside.
+This is the easiest and most effective way to protect your outdoor furniture when it’s not being used.

 Over to You

 Teak is one of the most attractive and durable types of wood to use for furniture.
-You want to do everything you can to protect it throughout the winter – no matter how mild it might be.
+You want to do everything you can to weatherproof it – no matter how mild SoCal’s weather might be.

 At Teak and Deck, we specialize in helping owners of teak furniture, decks, and other home components prevent deterioration.

-We’re happy to assist you with winter preparation, wood cleanup, and everything else to keep your teak items looking pristine throughout the year.
-For questions about teak refinishing, restoration, or anything else, please feel free to reach out to our specialists.
+We’re happy to assist you with waterproofing, wood cleanup, and everything else to keep your teak items looking pristine throughout the year.

+For questions about teak weatherproofing, refinishing, or restoration, please feel free to reach out to our specialists.
 We’re happy to assist in any way we can.